terabyte/sebot/api.md

 		"action": "updateRsp",
 		"rid": <ID>,				// ID of the response to change "text": "Vishnu",			// new text
-		"active": true | false	// new state of the active flag "next_qid": <ID>			// ID of question that this response links to, or null to unlink }
+		"active": true | false,	    // new state of the active flag "next_qid": <ID>			// ID of question that this response links to, or null to unlink }